 To get the amount of vitamin A you require, you would need to consume an extra 30% of total calories, nearly 170% extra to get sufficient calcium, 160% extra to get adequate potassium, and 120% extra to get the magnesium you require.

 - The industrialisation of the food system since the 1960s means we have more food available.
 This has allowed us to support a larger population of larger people.
-However, due to the decrease in nutrient density, we need to consume more energy than before to get the nutrient we need, including vitamin A, vitamin B12, phosphorus, calcium, potassium, sodium, and magnesium.
+However, due to the decrease in nutrient density, we need to consume more energy than before to get the nutrients we need, including vitamin A, vitamin B12, phosphorus, calcium, potassium, sodium, and magnesium.

 - Similar to the Protein Leverage Hypothesis, it is likely that micronutrient leverage is at least a partial contributor to the significant increase in energy consumption that we’ve seen over the past four decades.